 Anecdotally, technical staff within charities often complain that boards aren’t at all engaged with cyber security.
 That might well reflect low confidence amongst trustees and Chief Executives in handling technical detail, perhaps feeling unsure what questions they should ask a technical specialist.
 And no wonder – cyber security is often presented as requiring extremely high levels of technical expertise to grasp.
 Even those who work in cyber complain about professional ‘gatekeeping’!

 So if you’re a Chair – especially one with middling technical confidence – how might you start to incorporate cyber security within the full range of risks that your board has oversight of?

-The place to start is risk – and your risk committee, if you have one.
-A well-developed approach to managing and overseeing risk is by far the most important tool.
-Many boards use a risk matrix to prioritise the most important risks, and some are refining this further using a risk appetite approach.
+The place to start is risk, and your risk committee if you have one.
+A well-developed approach to defining, managing and overseeing risk is by far the most important tool.
+Many boards use a matrix to prioritise the most important risks, and some are refining this further using a risk appetite approach.
 Cyber security covers a broad range of threats, so start by identifying your ‘crown jewels’ – what are the most important data, systems and assets that would damage your charity most severely if compromised?
 The National Cyber Security Centre has a very helpful board toolkit which can help you to start exploring these issues.

 Certification schemes like Cyber Essentials Plus and ISO 27001 are helpful, since they provide a board with an external benchmark.
 A supplier providing certification can give advice and support about improvements required, which may often be about training and changes to processes rather than investments in advanced technology.
 For small charities, the government-funded Cyber Resilience Centres are a great source of free advice and support.